 Persistent bleeding that does not improve after two weeks combined with bad breath, swollen or receding gums, tooth sensitivity, or teeth that feel loose may indicate advanced gum disease.
 Schedule an appointment as soon as possible.

 This is precisely why early diagnosis matters.
 At Talpadent, our approach to periodontology focuses on identifying and treating gum problems at the earliest possible stage, before they cause permanent damage to the supporting structures of your teeth.
-Do not wait for the symptoms to worsen book an appointment with our periodontology team at Talpadent as soon as possible.
+Do not wait for symptoms to worsen.

 What you can do at home